Vernite/backend/BUILDING.md

 maxmindPassword=...
 ```
 - `spring.mail.password` - it's password to SMTP for sending emails.
 Other SMTP settings can be configured in `./src/main/resources/application.properties`.
 - `spring.datasource.password` - password to connect to the database.
-The default username when connecting is `workflow` (host `localhost:3306`)
+The default username when connecting is `vernite` (host `localhost:3306`)
 - `githubKey` - you need to create [GitHub App](https://docs.github.com/en/developers/apps/building-github-apps) and copy key
 - `maxmindPassword` - it is used to check the user location on the session list screen.
 You can generate a license key on the official [MaxMind](https://www.maxmind.com/en/accounts/current/license-key) website.